 Published work on the relationship between PRS for psychiatric disorders and psychopathology is much more sparse for individuals of non-European compared to European ancestries.
 For example, the expected results for MDD and ADHD PRS described above are based on work from Wainberg et al. (2022), who restricted their analysis to individuals of European ancestry only due to “regrettably poor performance of polygenic risk scores calculated from European GWAS to predict psychopathology in non-white individuals.”
 While a recently-published report on PRS and psychopathology in the ABCD Study included participants of non-European ancestry, the method used to calculate PRS did not specifically account for differences in linkage disequilibrium based on ancestry, and results were not reported separately based on ancestry.
 This could potentially explain the lack of significant relationship between MDD PRS and CBCL internalizing score or between ADHD PRS and CBCL externalizing score reported in this study, which contrasts with the findings from Wainberg et al. (2022).
 Noteably, Hoffman et al. (2024) examined the link between MDD PRS and CBCL total problems scores in individuals of African ancestry and failed to find a significant relationship.
 We expect to replicate this result.
 However, they did not examine CBCL subscale scores, psychiatric diagnoses, or results for individuals of admixed American ancestry.

-The generally worse performance of PRS for individuals of non-European compared to European ancestry is largely believed to reflect methodological limitations (despite advancements in PRS calculation (Hoggart et al., 2024; Ruan et al., 2022; Zheng et al., 2024)) rather than genuine genetic differences in causal variants (Hu et al., 2023).
+The generally worse performance of PRS for individuals of non-European compared to European ancestry is largely believed to reflect methodological limitations, largely due to lower representation of diverse ancestry groups in existing GWAS (Hoggart et al., 2024; Ruan et al., 2022; Zheng et al., 2024), rather than genuine genetic differences in causal variants (Hu et al., 2023).
 Because the stress-sensitivity PRS is experimentally determined rather than reliant on GWAS in which European ancestry individuals are typically over-represented, we expect the stress-sensitivity PRS to explain more of the variation in HPA axis-related psychopathology compared to PRS derived from GWAS summary statistics for individuals of non-European ancestry.
 We note, however, that the previously described discrepancies between the expected results for MDD, PTSD, and ADHD PRS compared to stress-sensitivity PRS point to the role of genetic variants unrelated to HPA axis activity in psychopathology.

 RQ3